 After the test run, you can view the run results in the following ways:

 In the Extensions tab of the run results, you can see a report including the following parts:

 The UFT Report section shows the test run status.

-The Run Summary shows the number of tests that ran, the percentage of each status and so on.
+The Run Summary shows the number of tests that ran and the percentage of each status.